astronomer/docs/learn/airflow-azure-container-instances.md

     astro dev start
     ```

-## Step 3: Add an Airflow connection to ACI
+## Step 3: Add an Apache Airflow® connection to ACI

 Add a connection that Airflow will use to connect to ACI.
 In the Airflow UI, go to **Admin** -> **Connections**.